 Net Income / (Loss) from Discontinued Operations

-Discontinued operations pertain to the elimination of a meaningful part of a company’s business.
+Discontinued operations pertain to eliminating a meaningful part of a company’s business.
 Net Income / (Loss) from Discontinued Operations is the amount of after-tax income or loss from the disposal.
-Net Income / (Loss) from Discontinued Operations is reported as a separate component of income.
+Net Income / (Loss) from Discontinued Operations is reported as a separate income component.

 Consolidated income is the period’s after-tax profit or loss before the deduction from non-controlling interests attributable to the consolidated business.